CrunchyData/crunchy-katacoda/postgis/geography/geography.md

 **Footnotes**

-[^1]: The buffer and intersection functions are actually wrappers on top
-    of a cast to geometry, and are not carried out natively in spherical coordinates.
-As a result, they may fail to return correct results for objects with very large extents that cannot be cleanly converted to a planar representation.
+1. The buffer and intersection functions are actually wrappers on top of a cast to geometry, and are not carried out natively in spherical coordinates.
+As a result, they may fail to return correct results for objects with very large extents that cannot be cleanly converted to a planar representation. <br/><br/>For example, the `ST_Buffer(geography,distance)` function transforms the geography object into a

-    For example, the `ST_Buffer(geography,distance)` function transforms the geography object into a "best" projection, buffers it, and then transforms it back to geographics.
+    "best" projection, buffers it, and then transforms it back to geographics.
 If there is no "best" projection (the object is too large), the operation can fail or return a malformed buffer.

-[^2]: The buffer and intersection functions are actually wrappers on top
-    of a cast to geometry, and are not carried out natively in spherical coordinates.
-As a result, they may fail to return correct results for objects with very large extents that cannot be cleanly converted to a planar representation.
+2. The buffer and intersection functions are actually wrappers on top of a cast to geometry, and are not carried out natively in spherical coordinates.
+As a result, they may fail to return correct results for objects with very large extents that cannot be cleanly converted to a planar representation. <br/><br/>For example, the `ST_Buffer(geography,distance)` function transforms the geography object into a

-    For example, the `ST_Buffer(geography,distance)` function transforms the geography object into a "best" projection, buffers it, and then transforms it back to geographics.
+    "best" projection, buffers it, and then transforms it back to geographics.
 If there is no "best" projection (the object is too large), the operation can fail or return a malformed buffer.